What are Rotating Biological Contactors?

-For designing and manufacturing of RBC’s, contact Netsol Water!
+For designing, manufacturing and installation of RBC’s, contact Netsol Water.